scotttrinh/angular-localForage/README.md

 npm test
 ```

 It will launch Chrome and Firefox, edit karma.conf.js if you want to change something.
+We could use more tests, see "contributing" below.

 ##Contributing